Multi-Modal Self-Supervised Learning for Recommendation: Methodology

 The purpose of the adversarial SSL task is to inject collaborative signals into the modality-specific distribution (\ie, knowledge transfer).
 Theoretical analysis here supports for the associativity of adversarial transferability and knowledge transferability.
 In particular, we first provide formal definitions of those two transferability and then show their correlations.
 For knowledge transferability, we care about whether the source $\hat{\textbf{A}}^m$ on data $G$ can achieve low loss $\mathcal{L}(.; G )$ when combining with a trainable model $\mathcal{G}$ comparing with target $\tilde{\textbf{A}}$, which is formally shown as follows:

 We can observe that $ \mathcal{G} $ will determine how to solve this optimization problem.
-For adversarial transferability, we introduce dedicated metrics $\varrho_1, \varrho_2$ (detailed in Appendix~\ref{ad-theory}), to offer a quantitative picture.
-Then, we can denote the upper bound of knowledge transferability by adversarial transferability (Appendix~\ref{ad-theory}) as:
+For adversarial transferability, we introduce dedicated metrics $\varrho_1, \varrho_2$ \cite{liang2020does}, to offer a quantitative picture.
+Then, we can denote the upper bound of knowledge transferability by adversarial transferability as:

 where the composite function $\mathbf{G} \circ \hat{\textbf{A}}^m$ formally denotes the knowledge transferability on $G$ to approximate $ \tilde{\textbf{A}}$ (assuming that $ \tilde{\textbf{A}}$ is $L$-Lipschitz continuous, \ie, $\| \nabla \tilde{\textbf{A}} \|_2 \leq L $).
 The adversarial transferability can be measured by the angle difference ($\varrho_1$) between source target gradients and the norm difference ($\varrho_2$).
 The inequality suggests that if adversarial transferability is high, there exists an affine transformation with the bounded norm.
 It provides a theoretical underpinning for self-augmentation in Sec.~\ref{sec:ad-module} and emphasizes the necessity of Sec.~\ref{sec:ad-gap}.
 We bridge the distribution gap to prevent mode collapse~\cite{srivastava2017veegan} in recommendation task. \\ \textbf{ User-specific Patterns Modeling Through Gradient.} Stacked GNN architecture may lead to performance degradation due to over-smoothing \cite{li2018deeper}.
 In contrast, our multi-modal contrastive learning is endowed with the capacity of encoding indistinguishable embeddings.
 Theoretically, by pushing the hard negatives away from the anchor, greater gradients can be obtained~\cite{wang2021understanding}.
 After obtaining the gradient of the negative sample (Eq.~\ref{eq:pos-neg}), we can get function $\phi(\cdot)$ by the proportional approximation (Eq.~\ref{eq:neg}).
 It maps the similarity of the negative sample pair to the gradient of the negative node: